-Amazon Introduces Two New Warehouse Robots
+Amazon Uses 800 Robots to Run This Warehouse

 Pegasus (named after a mythological horse that could fly but let’s not read too much into that either) is also a mobile robot, but much smaller than Xanthus, designed to help the company quickly and accurately sort individual packages.
 For Amazon, it’s a completely new large-scale robotic system involving tightly coordinated fleets of robots tossing boxes down chutes, and it’s just as fun to watch as it sounds.

-Amazon has 800 Pegasus units already deployed in the United States, adding to their newly updated total of 200,000 robotic drive units worldwide.
+Amazon has 800 Pegasus units already deployed at a sorting facility in the United States, adding to their newly updated total of 200,000 robotic drive units worldwide.

 If the Pegasus system looks familiar, it’s because other warehouse automation companies have had something that’s at least superficially very similar up and running for years.